 With all good things comes the other side of the coin.
-Marijuana is not perfect, nor is it healthy to use repeatedly, on a daily basis.
-There are several immediate and long-term factors that can really mess with your body if not treated properly:
+Marijuana is not perfect, nor is it healthy to use it daily.
+Especially when you smoke it instead of using a weed vaporizer.
+There are several immediate and long-term factors that can mess with your body if not treated properly:

 - Effects on development: In teenagers and those still growing, marijuana can permanently damage brain cells, which will never grow to their fullest potential.

 - Respiratory problems: Smoking weed can have similar effects on the lungs as smoking cigarettes and lead to deadly outcomes.